All Episodes

 They want to know more about it.

-Anyway, he has interviewed 37 people worldwide who identify as trans abled, people who have had accidents, people who have deliberately cut off parts of their body.
+Anyway, he has interviewed 37 people worldwide who identify as trans-abled, people who have had accidents, people who have deliberately cut off parts of their body.

-Now, Barrill is an interesting guy.
+Now, Burrell is an interesting guy.

 He is disabled and transgender.